ludwigprager/ArgoCD-POC/README.md

 # ArgoCD POC

-This project is a ArgoCD playground to learn how to setup, use and configure ArgoCD without investing much time and without risking to damage running installations in your project.
+This project is an ArgoCD playground to install, configure and use ArgoCD in a matter of minutes and without risking to damage running installations.

-This project is self-contained and has a zero-footprint.
-The tear-down script will remove most traces from your experiments.
+This project is self-contained and has a small footprint.
+The [tear-down script](./90-teardown.sh) will remove most traces from your experiments.

 ## Prerequisites
-You need a linux machine to run on, any distribution should work fine.
+- a linux machine. any distribution should work fine.
-docker, docker-compose, yq, wget are required.
+- docker, docker-compose, yq, wget installed

 ## How this POC works